Caring for your roses, before bringing them in, is the most important step in creating a beautiful keepsake.

 Air dry: Pluck the petals by twisting the whole rose off of the stem.
 Discard the stem.
 Scatter the petals

 on a paper towel.
-DRY COMPLETELY and put them in a paper bag.
+DRY COMPLETELY and put them in a paper bag ONLY when they are crispy dry.
 Keep colors separate.
 NO PLASTIC!

 Microwave: Pluck the petals by twisting the whole rose off of the stem.
 Discard the stem.
 Working with